Risk Assessment is one of the core features of any Health, Safety or Environmental management system.

 - Severity (1-3) – the seriousness of the potential injury or illness

-Before we go further, you might want to consider grabbing a copy of our Risk Assessment Template bundle – including advance templates and real examples.
+Before we go further, you might want to consider grabbing a copy of our Risk Assessment SUpport bundle – including advanced templates, real examples and direct H&S support.

 Thinking back to the basic risk matrix on our risk assessment template.